 Roots of the Atacameno people can be traced back to 500 AD.
 Today, we can see a mixture of cultures, including Aymara (from the north), Diaguita (from the south), and Spanish.
 The latter reflects the occupation of the Atacama over the years by the Incan and Spanish conquistadors, and then Bolivia, Peru, and Chile beginning in the 19th century.

 Traditional homes in the Atacama Desert were constructed of stone or volcanic rock.

 Along the oases of this desert, some farming is done, including lemons, alfalfa, and potatoes.
 No camels are found here.
 Instead, the people of the Atacama Desert rely on llamas and alpacas.

-Wild animals found in the Atacama include:
+Wild animals found in the Atacama include the following.